 Visit the Garden District's architectural gems; admire the venerable Uptown neighborhood's Greek-Revival mansions and Creole cottages.
 Have dinner at Commander's Palace (1403 Washington Ave.), established in 1880.
 Call ahead; a reservation at the landmark restaurant is highly coveted, as are such signature menu items as turtle soup and bread pudding soufflé.

 In New Orleans, it's all about the food, so you certainly can't leave without sampling some crawfish étouffée, shrimp jambalaya and gumbo.
 Still hungry?
 Have a picnic on the river with a muffuletta from Central Grocery Company (923 Decatur St.) or a po'boy from Mother's (401 Poydras St.).
-For dessert, try a serving of king cake from Mardi Gras World (1380 Port of New Orleans Pl.) offered with the guided tour.
+For dessert, try a serving of king cake on a guided tour of Mardi Gras World (1380 Port of New Orleans Pl.).

 Sit in on a session at Preservation Hall (726 St. Peter St.).
 The local band at this shrine to Dixieland jazz plays almost every night.
 “Hall” is a misnomer; only about 100 people can squeeze into the room, so line up early and bring a fan (there's no air conditioning).

 Cruise up the Muddy Mississippi aboard the Creole Queen (365 Canal St.) or New Orleans Steamboat Company 's Steamboat Natchez (400 Toulouse St.).
 The paddlewheelers offer lunch and dinner cruises, live jazz, tours of the Port of New Orleans and trips to the Audubon Zoo (6500 Magazine St.).